Julie Luscombe, MBACP (Accred), specialising in Abuse & Sexual Violence

 I specialise in supporting survivors of abuse, and have expertise in anxiety, depression and PTSD.
 Clients bring a wide range of presenting life issues - having someone to talk to and work through the trauma-related symptoms can alleviate distress and empower your life.
 Counselling is a commitment to yourself; a place to grow and feel motivated to change.

-Through my work with a well-known charity, Trust House Reading, I work therapeutically with both men and women who have been abused as children and adults.
+In my practice, I work therapeutically with both men and women who have been abused as children and adults.
 I help them to find a greater sense of safety and security and start on the road to recovery.

 I also currently work with the Victims First Specialist Counselling Service to provide therapeutic interventions to victims of crime across Berkshire, Buckinghamshire and Oxfordshire.